vigetlabs/viget-deployment/README.md

 #### Deployment Notifications to Slack

-Notifications are set to go out by default, all you need to do is provide the channel name and webhook URL (search VigeSafe for "Slack Webhook URL"):
+Notifications are set to go out by default, all you need to do is provide the channel name and [webhook URL](http://vigesafe.lab.viget.com/passwords/80588ecb-c996-413a-9b58-23e12c11b535):

     # config/deploy.rb
     set :slack_url,     'https://hooks.slack.com/...'